nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Financial Plans: [Financial Plan C];
 Tags: [80yo]`

 Do note that it is possible to add a client's contact with multiple tags by duplicating the `t/` prefix.
-However, each client can have only up to one financial plan at any point in time.
+The same can be done with for financial plans with the `fp/` prefix.

 ------------------
 ### Listing all persons : `list`